Omusati Region: Economy and infrastructure

 The northern part of Omusati is far more densely populated than the south, where the grazing is of poor quality and the water is generally saline.
 This is primarily an agricultural region where mahangu, also known as pearl millet, is successfully grown.
-A canal carries water from the Ruacana river to Oshakati, passing through Outapi.
-Water from this canal has been used to irrigate a large, government-run farm at Etunda where crops from maize to watermelon to bananas are grown.
+A canal carries water from the Ruacana River to Oshakati, passing through Outapi.
+Water from this canal has been used to irrigate a large, government-run farm at Etunda, where crops from maize to watermelon to bananas are grown.
 The electrical network covers towns including Outapi, Ruacana, Tsandi, Oshikuku, and Okahao.

-The region is traversed by a high standard trunk road which provides a direct link to adjacent regions and the rest of the country.
+The region is traversed by a high-standard trunk road which provides a direct link to adjacent regions and the rest of the country.
 Although passenger and freight transport along this route is easy, the rest of this road network, in common with all the communal areas of northern Namibia, is of poor quality.
 Okahao and Outapi both have small hospitals, and a network of clinics provides basic services.

 Only 17% of households in Omusati have access to improved sanitation (toilet facilities).
 According to the 2012 Namibia Labour Force Survey, unemployment in the Region is 28.9%.
 Omusati has 274 schools with a total of 86,365 pupils.

 Politics

-The governor of Omusati is Erkki Endjala.
+The governor of the Omusati region is Immanuel Shikongo.
+He was appointed on the 1st of June 2025 by President Nandi Ndaitwah.
 The region comprises twelve constituencies: